 6. No copyright or other proprietary right in any digital image itself, or in the work of art it represents, is conveyed by making the image accessible under this policy.
 Furthermore, in making the image accessible, the DAC does not grant any user an exclusive right to use or reproduce such an image or work of art.

 7. As digital representations, DAC Open Access Images are affirmatively placed into the public domain to the greatest degree possible.
 These images represent objects believed by the DAC to be free of restrictions, but because the DAC cannot guarantee that the underlying works are free of third-party rights in all jurisdictions, DAC Open Access Images are provided as having "no known copyright restrictions."

 8. The DAC respects the doctrine of fair use of copyrighted works.
 Nothing in this policy is intended to limit the application of fair use doctrine to the reproduction of these or any images of objects in the DAC collection.

 9. This policy allows automated harvesting of DAC Open Access content once doing so is technically feasible.
-Work is under way to provide machine-harvestable Open Access images or object metadata, but such (for example, LIDO metadata from object records via DAC Collection Search online).
+Work is under way to provide machine-harvestable Open Access images or object metadata (for example, LIDO metadata from object records via DAC Collection Search online).
 DAC object metadata generally is provided under a Creative Commons license as specified in association with that metadata.

 10. If you reproduce a DAC Open Access Image in a print publication or other physical work and can send one copy to the DAC, the DAC would appreciate it.
 Because these are Open Access images, this is not required.